rhiaro/aseedoncesown/index.md

 "Art is an activity that involves the creation of objects, sounds or combinations of words that bring pleasure to an audience, but serves no practical function.
 It is a process of creative invention based on emotion or instinct."

 "Hmm."
 That didn't quite seem right.

+"Okay, fine, tell me about the eastern mountains?"

+"The eastern mountains are unexplored.
+Nothing is known about them.
+Some people speculate that they're inhospitable to most life."

+Elanqo rolled their eyes.
+"Well obviously not, as people live there.
+And make art, even."

 The ramapid and ilyarid lichens were developing as Elanqo had hoped, which was a relief.
 The semaphid hadn't done a lot, but it wasn't dead.
 Maybe it would get a growth spurt later.
 They decided not to mess with any of them further for now.